pcafrica/advanced_programming_2023-2024/exercises/07/07-c++_make_libraries.md

 # Summary (2/2)

-In some circumstances, the build process can be optimized by employing the `make -jN` command, where `N` represents the number of parallel jobs or commands executed concurrently.
+In some circumstances, the build process can be optimized by employing the `make -j<N>` command, where `N` represents the number of parallel jobs or commands executed concurrently.

 Despite its advantages, Makefiles are platform-dependent, necessitating adaptation to different operating systems.
 To address this issue, we will explore [CMake](https://cmake.org/) as a potential solution, providing a platform-independent alternative for managing and generating build systems.